Ubspy/Robotics-Tutorial/readme.md

 ### Comparison operators
 I bet you thought you were done with operators, not quite.
 This last set is really easy, it's just comparing two values, this will either be a `variable`, or a `literal` value.
 Here is a list of comparison operators:

+Operator	| Description
+-----------	| -----------
-* == : the equals operator, it checks if the actual values of both sides are equal to each other, remember that just one = sign is the assignment operator, to compare you need to use two
+== 			| the equals operator, it checks if the actual values of both sides are equal to each other, remember that just one = sign is the assignment operator
-* != : not equal to, this is the opposite of the equals operator
+!=			| not equal to, this is the opposite of the equals operator
-* < : less than, this one, as well as the rest will hopefully speak for themselves
+<			| less than, this one, as well as the rest will hopefully speak for themselves
-* \> : greater than
+\>			| greater than
-* <= : less than or equal to, please note that the equals sign *has* to come after the <, meaning you can't type "=<"
+<=			| less than or equal to, please note that the equals sign *has* to come after the <, meaning you can't type "=<"
-* \>= : greater than or equal to, the order is just as important as it was for the other ones
+\>=			| greater than or equal to, the order is just as important as it was for the other ones

 That's it!
 That wasn't so bad, was it?
 Now that we have the comparison operator, let's take a look at an example `boolean statement`.
 Let's keep using this example of negative numbers.
 Let's say we have a variable called `userInput`, and it is a number, doesn't really matter what type.
 To see if it's negative, all we need to do is check if it's less than zero.
 See if you can write out what the boolean statement will be before looking at it.